bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Yeah, and it started being applied from height number 220,000 or something like that.
 So then the question, and so from there on this rule is correct, but the problem is, and that's what people realize, is that it doesn't apply earlier.
 The rule wasn't active earlier.
-So what is actually in those earlier Coinbase transactions?
+So what is actually in those earlier coinbase transactions?
-Might there be numbers in those earlier Coinbase transactions, numbers that could represent a block height?
+Might there be numbers in those earlier coinbase transactions, numbers that could represent a block height?
 The answer is yes.
 There were numbers in there.
-So there were older Coinbase transactions that had numbers in there that represented blocks that might occur in the future.
+So there were older coinbase transactions that had numbers in there that represented blocks that might occur in the future.

 Aaron van Wirdum: 00:22:12